suurjaak/grepros/README.md

     --write postgresql://username@host/dbname [--write-format postgres]

-Write messages to a Postgres database, with tables `pkg/MsgType` for each ROS message type, table `topics` with a list of topics, message types and definitions, and table `meta` with table/column name changes from shortening, if any (Postgres name length is limited to 63 characters).
+Write messages to a Postgres database, with tables `pkg/MsgType` for each ROS message type, and views `/full/topic/name` for each topic.
+Plus table `topics` with a list of topics, message types and definitions, and table `meta` with table/view/column name changes from shortenings and conflicts, if any (Postgres name length is limited to 63 characters).

 ROS primitive types are inserted as Postgres data types (time/duration types as NUMERIC), uint8[] arrays as BYTEA, other primitive arrays as ARRAY, and arrays of subtypes as JSONB.

 If the database already exists, it is appended to.
-If there are conflicting message types (same package and name but different definition), table name becomes "pkg/MsgType (md5hash)".
+If there are conflicting names (same package and name but different definition), table/view name becomes "name (md5hash)".

 Specifying `--write-format postgres` is not required if the parameter uses the Postgres URI scheme `postgresql://`.